ProjectEvergreen/greenwood/packages/plugin-import-css/README.md

 ```

 ## Usage
-Use this plugin in your _greenwood.config.js_.
+Add this plugin to your _greenwood.config.js_ and spread the `export`.

 ```javascript
 const pluginImportCss = require('@greenwood/plugin-import-css');